 ● Interface design tools

 A long-standing tool for app production, Xcode is a well-known integrated development environment (IDE), enabling developers to write the code and compile apps that can be used on various devices and operating systems.
 As Apple's own IDE, it is primarily used for the development of apps within its own ecosystem, though it can be used for writing source code in a variety of languages for use in other projects.

 As an entire suite, developers can use Xcode to design the user interface, write app code, compile code, test the code and app, and debug.
 On completing an app to a quality where it can be accepted for distribution, Xcode can submit the app to Apple's assorted App Store marketplaces.

 Xcode is based on Project Builder, an IDE originally created by NeXT for the NeXTSTEP OS.
 Launched in 2003 for Mac OS X 10.3 Panther, Apple gave Xcode a new user interface to make it more useful for Mac software development.

 Since its introduction, Apple gave Xcode a steady stream of updates over the years, adding support for newer operating systems and new features.
 Updates also saw the dropping of compatibility for legacy systems, such as PowerPC in Xcode 4.0, forcing developers to produce apps for Intel-based Macs.

-Xcode is currently on version 11.3, and is available to download from the Mac App Store.
+Xcode is available to download from the Mac App Store.

 Writing Code in Xcode

 The core of the Xcode suite is the IDE, which itself is also called Xcode.
 The application serves as the main interface for all other elements of the Xcode suite, displaying files that are being worked on and windows for other tools.

 Similar to other development environments, developers type code into a file shown in a main window.
 As users type code, the IDE provides assistance in various ways, helping ensure users can produce clean and understandable code and minimize errors.